 The Range of beers has expanded over the years and regularly picks up awards from many sources, including from the Society of Independent Brewers Association (SIBA) of whom the Brewery is a very active member.
 Hawkshead Bitter is the north west Champion Bitter; Brodie's Prime north west Champion Porter; Windermere Pale won silver at the Brewing Industry International Awards 2011.
 So if you want to sample some good beers from a great range plus the chance to have a look around the Brewery then why not pay a visit to the Beer Hall brewery tap.

-Brodie's Prime has achieved some distinction by reaching the final of it's category at the 2012 CAMRA Champion Beer of Britain awards.
+Hawkshead Cumbrian 5 Hop and Red both reached the final of their categories at the 2018 CAMRA Champion Beer of Britain awards.

 The Brewery Beer Hall also hosts two annual beer festivals, one in March and the other in July.
 The one in July appears to have been well received!